caiyuanhao1998/MST/README.md

 The performance are reported on 10 scenes of the KAIST dataset.
 The test size of FLOPS is 256 x 256.

+We also provide the RGB images of [five real scenes](https://drive.google.com/drive/folders/1VTMgEbfX9MVpGo98XVVFKaANtQfgApAg?usp=sharing) and [ten simulation scenes](https://drive.google.com/drive/folders/1EkJsOxYKgyehZdOgKUeY75dU19GHZgE-?usp=sharing) for your convenience to draw a figure.

 Note: access code for `Baidu Disk` is `mst1`

 ## 2. Create Environment: